mahendranv/mahendranv.github.io/_posts/android/2021-10-20-hilt-instrument.md

 ## Wrapup

-This article gave a blueprint on organizing the code in order to achieve component links in isolation.
-Apart from the hilt related setup, this practice could benefit even the code that built with manual injection.
+This article gave a blueprint for organizing the code in order to achieve component links in isolation.
+Apart from the hilt-related setup, this practice could benefit even the code that was built with manual injection.
 Just follow these key takeaways.

 1. Always define the data source as interface.
 So that it can be faked/mocked for tests.
 2. Make `fragment / activity`'s UI controlled by the viewmodel.
 You don't have to fake the link here.